Residential Training Program

-Join our faculty to explore clinical applications of the evolving relational perspective we have been developing over the years.
+Join our faculty and other participants to explore clinical applications of the evolving relational perspective we have been developing over the years.
 We have explored various theoretical foundations from gestalt therapy theory, from contemporary psychoanalysis, and from our philosophical forebears.
 Share our week of exploration and learning and living together.
 We have opportunities for learning for all levels of experience with gestalt therapy, from folks who serve on gestalt therapy faculties, to folks who have minimal clinical experience.

 A strong sense of community, coupled with an inclusiveness towards all participants, has allowed the faculty and community to experiment with program design.
 For instance, we have an optional evening program run by participants who wish to contribute ideas and experiences.
 Some examples have been:

 - Yoga and the relation with “self.”

 - Free writing

 From beginning therapists to faculty members of gestalt therapy training programs, we have an extremely high rate of returning participants.
 Defining qualities of the program have become: the support for taking risks, mutual respect, and honest (even when difficult) dialogue.

 We are excited to reconvene our residential training program in 2022!

 This year we will have a special guest faculty, Donna Orange.
 Donna has been with us before, and has been invited back by popular demand.
 She is a philosopher and psychoanalyst (and avid bicyclist) who has enriched our program twice before.
 Here is a description posted on her web site (https://sites.google.com/site/donnamorange/Home).